Social Diversity, Certificate

 For advising, contact the Sociology Department.

 The Social Diversity Certificate is a foundation for understanding inequality based on race, class, gender, and sexualities.
-These inequalities are caused by social institutions that create and sustain systems of oppression and privilege.
-Learning about the real, but often invisible causes of inequality helps individuals overcome internalized oppression and internalized privilege.
-It also helps professionals to better serve the public in fields such as health care, education, social services, and criminal justice.
+These inequalities are shaped by institutions that create and sustain systems of oppression and privilege in our social world.
+This certificate helps professionals serve the public in fields such as business, government, health care, education, social services, and criminal justice.

 SOC 312Race and Ethnicity in the U.S.3